Maximum security prison inmates in lockdown after gang fight

 COMSTOCK, N.Y.
-(AP) — Gov. Andrew Cuomo says 1,400 inmates at maximum-security prison in New York near the Vermont border have been locked down in their cells after about two dozen were involved in a gang fight.
+(AP) — Gov. Andrew Cuomo says several prisoners suffered minor injuries and no guards were hurt when a gang fight broke out at a 1,400-inmate maximum-security prison in New York near the Vermont border.

-Cuomo said after a news conference in Manhattan on Thursday that he was headed to the Great Meadow Correctional Facility in Comstock, in Washington County 60 miles (96 kilometers) northeast of Albany.
-Cuomo said the lockdown was gang-related.
-No other details have been released.
+Following a news conference in Manhattan on Thursday, Cuomo went to the Great Meadow Correctional Facility in Comstock, in Washington County 60 miles (96 kilometers) northeast of Albany.

-A spokesman for the state Department of Corrections and Community Services confirmed the lockdown but didn’t have any additional information.
+During a news conference at the prison, officials said 20 to 25 inmates were involved with a fight Wednesday in the facility’s yard.
+Authorities say guards broke up the fight but the prison was placed in lockdown after two other unspecified incidents Thursday morning.

-Cuomo said there has been a “rash” of gang violence recently in state prisons.
-He said he’ll be meeting with Great Meadow’s superintendent and other officials at the prison.
+Cuomo said several state prisons have placed their populations in lockdown this year and officials are looking into ways to improve safety for inmates and staff.

 Most Read Nation & World Stories